Dogs are the only animals that have been close to people and enhanced friendship as well as emotional support.

 The many health benefits of owning a dog include improved heart health.
 Owning a pet dog improve the health of your heart in several ways.
 First, owning a dog increases the number of active exercises that the owner takes.

-The active exercise decreases the risk of cardiovascular disease.
-Pet owners are using a reasonable strategy to exercise hence lowering the risk of a heart disease.
+Active exercise decreases the risk of cardiovascular disease.
+Pet owners are using a reasonable strategy to exercise hence lowering the risk of heart disease.
 Dog owners are likely to have a low blood pressure because of the friendly and calming effect of these animals.

 Pets have a pet effect to people who are feeling physical and emotional pain hence reducing the chances of raising blood level due to stress.

-There are more reasons to owning a dog.
+There are more reasons for owning a dog.
 Importantly, those with dogs are better with them, and their absence is more stressing that the responsibility they need to care for them.
-Different people have different pet needs, but dog owners are having additive benefiting impact.
+Different people have different pet needs, but dog owners have an additive benefiting impact.